Members Area

 Please make your abstract as complete and descriptive as possible.
 Click here to see examples of well-written abstracts.
 To be considered for full review, all specified information must be included in your online submission.
 All accepted abstracts will be available on the conference app.

-1. Quality of writing
+1. Quality of writing (scale from 1: extremely poor, 10: excellent)

-Reviewers will evaluate the overall quality of the submission on a 1 (extremely poor) to 10 (excellent) scale.
 High scores on the quality of submission are reflective of submissions that have a positive impact on the conference program.